b2g2p/pdsnd_github/README.md

 End Station (e.g., Sedgwick St & North Ave)
 User Type (Subscriber or Customer)

+## Statistics Computed
+Descriptive Statistics on areas such as popular time of travel, popular station and trips and trip Duration

 ### Files used
 Data files such as chicago.csv, new_york_city.csv, washington.csv